-We consent to the incorporation by reference in this Registration Statement Form S-8 No. 333-204155 pertaining to the Helius Medical Technologies Inc. (formerly NeuroHabilitation Corporation) June 2014 Stock Incentive Plan of our report dated January 30, 2015, relating to the financial statements of Helius Medical Technologies Inc. (formerly NeuroHabilitation Corporation) appearing in the Annual Report Form 10K/A of the Company for the year ended March 31, 2015.
+We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 333-204155) pertaining to the Helius Medical Technologies Inc. (formerly NeuroHabilitation Corporation) June 2014 Stock Incentive Plan of our report dated January 30, 2015 relating to the financial statements of Helius Medical Technologies Inc. (formerly NeuroHabilitation Corporation), included in this Annual Report (Form 10-K) of the Company for the year ended March 31, 2015.